The history of all previous societies has been the history of class struggles.

 Equality is the theme that distinguishes socialism from other ideologies.
 Equality in the socialist idea creates balance and justice in society.
 This is antithetical to the specific inequality of bourgeois societies that created discrepancies and conflict.

 Equality is also present to liberals, but in the socialists’ view this is restricted, as it only ensures equality of opportunity, but in time inequalities are accepted, so liberal equality can only reflect existing structural inequalities.
 For each individual to reach their potential, the state must provide the closest material and spiritual conditions.

 The difference in the vision of equality between liberals and socialists has as their starting point their vision of man.
 The Liberals consider the selfish, aggressive, possessive of co-operation by its very nature, while the Socialists consider the opposite, man is a social being by nature, they give examples from prehistoric societies where people organized themselves in communities to survive.
 In nature man can not survive on his own, so the community is essential to securing primary water needs, shelter food.
 Socialists argue that no man can be denied these rights regardless of his natural endowments.
 Thus, the community is vital and must be maintained through co-operation, co-operation stemming from the sense of equality.

 The reflection on equality has led to a rupture between the socialists.
 Those who follow absolute equality, usually the Communists and those who follow the relative equality.
-The former consider it necessary to abolish private property, while the latter argue in favor of an equality that is gradually implemented within the welfare state through taxation.
+The former considers it necessary to abolish private property, while the latter argues in favor of equality that is gradually implemented within the welfare state through taxation.